 Sardines are several types of small, oily fish, related to herrings.
-Most commonly served in cans, fresh sardines are also often grilled, pickled or smoked.
+While we might be most familiar with sardines packed in cans, some enjoy fresh sardines grilled.
+This small fish can also be pickled and smoked, too.
 When canned, they can be packed in water, olive, sunflower or soybean oil or tomato, chili or mustard sauce.

 The term sardine was first used in English during the beginning of the 15th century, possibly coming from the Mediterranean island of Sardinia where there was an abundance of sardines.

 Sardines are a great source of vitamins and minerals.

 From one’s daily vitamin allowance containing:

 - 150% vitamin B12

 - omega-3fatty acids

 - vitamin D